GrizzleyBan/Altschool-Assesment/README.md

 * Generate SSH keys for the user in the admin group
 ### Instruction:
 Submit the contents of /etc/passwd, /etc/group, /etc/sudoers

+## Exercise 4

+### Task:
+* Install PHP 7.4 on your local linux machine using the ppa:ondrej/php package repo.

+### Instruction:
+* Learn how to use the add-apt-repository command
+* Submit the content of /etc/apt/sources.list and the output of php -v command.